Blending up veggies is a great way to add more plant-based goodness. This Carrot Smoothie provides one full serving of veggies.

 I’d love to know if you’ve ever blended with carrots.
 Let me know in the comments!Print

-I know…carrots?!
+I know…carrot smoothie?!
 First time I was like, ummm…no thanks.
-Yet they are so delicious in this and give it a sweet unique undertone that you begin to crave.
+Yet this one is so delicious with a sweet unique undertone that you’ll begin to crave.